 The rooms are cheery, with colorful wallpaper livening up the atmosphere.
 However, do not that the amenities in the Via Hotel are extremely basic.
 The wardrobe is just a bar fastened to the ceiling, and the Wi-Fi connection is weak.
 You might trade in a bit of convenience for the accessibility of the hotel.

 Via Hotel does try to make up for its lack of facilities though – you can head to the 24-hour snack area and help yourself to instant noodles, snacks, and bread.
-There is no on-site dining, but you’ll find no shortage of food in the streets of Ximending.
+There is no on-site dining, but you’ll find no shortage of traditional food in the streets of Ximending.
 Some rooms also come with a little massage cushion to help you wind down after a long day.
 For an additional fee of 3 USD, you can opt for an onsen-style bathtub in your room too.
+So, if your looking for a cheap and good hotel, look no further than Via Hotel, one of the cheapest hotel in Taipei.

 The hotel is located just two minutes away from Ximen MRT station.
 Ximending, the source of Taiwan’s fashion, subculture, and Japanese culture, is one of the coolest places to stay in Taipei.
 The neighorbood is a mixture of past and present, with the busy Ximending district next to historical places such as West Honganji and Futai Street Mansion.

-The Dandy Hotel Tianjin Branch has the coolest exterior design, hands down.
+If you’re figuring out where to stay in Taipei on a budget, consider The Dandy Hotel.
 The balcony doors on one face of the building all have murals of great musicians on them, which is an incredible sight from the outside.

 The Dandy hotel also has historic significance.
 Fifty years ago it was The Prince Hotel, and the current hotel retained the balconies.
 Many high officials and leaders visited The Prince, so you can stand in the same places they once stood